-- Big Eater: Homer temporarily recovers from his coma to reach the candy machine, prompting a repeat of his "Land of Chocolate" fantasy sequence.
+- Big Eater: Homer temporarily recovers from his belief that he'll never walk again to reach the candy machine, prompting a repeat of his "Land of Chocolate" fantasy sequence.

 - Clip Show: The first one, and, as the title suggests, one that the writers had no choice but to do.
 On the DVD Commentary, they admitted to feeling overworked as Season 4 went on, so James L. Brooks suggested a clip show to take the edge off.

 - Deadly Prank: Bart's beer can prank ends up sending Homer to the hospital where he eventually winds up in a coma.

 - Disproportionate Retribution:

 - The flashback explaining the origin of April Fool's Day shows pagans burning Christians at the stake over a harmless prank.

 - Bart's prank was way disproportional too, sending Homer to the hospital due the beer can explosion.
 Downplayed, as he probably didn't expect it to happen and was deeply regretful about the whole situation.